 when using WinZIP, but we have received the suggestion that people

 untarring with that utility should probably turn off smart cr/lf

-tar xpvfi 7.0.tar", if you have problems with other than Gnu tar.
+tar xpvfi 8.5.tar", if you have problems with other than Gnu tar.
 You can see if you have Gnu tar by running "

 tar -v".)
-The resulting tarball will consist of approximately 60 MB and its extracted directory will consist of approximately 270 MB.
-Additional space is required to build an executable image, perhaps 85 to 260 MB depending on the platform (including the host Lisp); and more will be required to certify books.
+The resulting tarball and its extracted directory may consist of close to 230 MB and 960 MB, respectively.
+Additional space is required to build an executable image, for example, perhaps about 160 MB if you use CCL and 210 MB if you use SBCL; and considerably more will be required to certify books.

 PLEASE NOTE: The available memory for ACL2 is determined by the underlying Common Lisp executable.
 If you need more memory, refer to your Common Lisp's instructions for building an executable.

 -md5sumfile was created using